budgetanalyzer/claude-discovery/README.md

 For now:
 1. Star the repo if the pattern resonates
-2. Add `ai-assisted-development` topic to your repos if you're doing this
+2. Add `ai-native` topic to your repos if you're doing this
 3. [Share your discoveries](https://github.com/budgetanalyzer/claude-discovery/discussions)
 4. Open an issue for bugs or feature requests